tunnckoCore/each-promise/README.md

 For free you get hooks system.
 And really it cost nothing.
 It just able to be done, because the structure of the code and because I need such thing.

-- :white_check_mark: node v0.10 and above
+- node v0.10 and above
-- :white_check_mark: custom Promise constructor
+- custom Promise constructor
-- :white_check_mark: real settle / fail fast
+- real settle / fail fast
-- :white_check_mark: hook system, through options
+- hook system, through options
-- :white_check_mark: very stable and well tested with real tests
+- very stable and well tested with real tests
-- :white_check_mark: concurrency control
+- concurrency control

 **[back to top](#readme)**